David de Gea: Youth

 De Gea helped Spain's under-17 team win the 2007 European Championship, and finish second at the 2007 World Cup.
 In early May 2010, courtesy of solid Atlético performances, he was named by senior squad manager Vicente del Bosque in a provisional 30-man squad for the 2010 FIFA World Cup; however, he did not make the final cut.
-In 2011, he was part of the Spain under-21 team that won the 2011 UEFA European Under-21 Championship.
+In 2011, he was part of the Spain under-21 team that won the 2011 UEFA European Under-21 Championship and was named in UEFA's Squad of the Tournament.

-On 15 May 2012, De Gea was called up for to the Spanish senior team for two matches against Serbia and PR China.
+On 15 May 2012, De Gea was called up for to the Spanish senior team for two matches against Serbia and China.
 He was in consideration for Del Bosque's Euro 2012 squad, but did not make the final 23-man group.
 He was selected, however, to play at the 2012 Summer Olympics, and played all three matches as the nation was eliminated in the group stage.
-De Gea and Spain under-21 retained their European title in 2013.
+De Gea was part of the Spain under-21 team that retained their European title in 2013 and was named in the Squad of the Tournament for the second time.

 Senior

 On 13 May 2014, De Gea was selected in Spain's 30-man provisional squad for the 2014 World Cup, and later made the final squad.
 He made his first senior international appearance against El Salvador in a 2–0 friendly victory on 8 June in preparation for the tournament, replacing Iker Casillas for the last seven minutes of the match at the FedExField in Washington D.C.
 As third-choice goalkeeper behind Casillas and Pepe Reina, De Gea was the only member of the squad not to feature at that World Cup, in which Spain were eliminated in the group stage.

-On 4 September 2014, he made his first start for Spain, playing the whole 90 minutes against France in a Paris friendly and conceding a goal from Loïc Rémy to lose 1–0.
+On 4 September 2014, he made his first start for Spain, playing the whole 90 minutes against France in a friendly match and conceding a goal from Loïc Rémy to lose 1–0.
 He played his first competitive international on his third cap on 12 October, keeping a clean sheet in a 4–0 win away to Luxembourg in UEFA Euro 2016 qualifying.

 Many tipped De Gea to succeed Casillas as the long-term number one goalkeeper, including Casillas himself.
 On 31 May 2016, he was named to Vicente del Bosque's final 23-man Spanish squad for UEFA Euro 2016.
 He started their opening match against the Czech Republic in Toulouse, keeping a clean sheet in a 1–0 victory.
 He followed up with another clean sheet against Turkey as Spain won 3–0.
 The following match, however, he conceded twice to Croatia as his team lost 2–1.
 Spain was eliminated in the round of 16 on 27 June, with their opponent Italy scoring the only two goals of the match.